Hazel Irvine is one Britain’s leading and most respected broadcasters. A sports journalist, writer and anchor for over 30

 Hazel led the presentation of the BBC's BAFTA-award winning athletics coverage in 2009, and was described by the Royal Television Society in 2007 as, 'The consummate all-rounder.
 Whichever sports she is covering, she demonstrates enthusiasm and exemplary professionalism.
 She knows her sport, she puts in the homework and she is a formidable asset....."

 She also won the RTS Regional Sports Presenter award in 1999.

 In addition, Hazel was an Executive Producer of IMG's BAFTA Scotland and RTS award-winning documentary, "Glasgow '67; The Lisbon Lions".

 As one of the very first female sports presenters in the country, Hazel has been at the heart of a story that has seen a transformation in the role and profile of women in broadcasting.

-Now an in-demand Awards host and Conference facilitator, she is also a popular after dinner and keynote speaker.
+An in-demand Awards host and Conference facilitator, she is also a popular keynote and after dinner speaker.